 for piano and stereophonic brass band — 1985

-The idea I had for the opening of this piece was that of dropping the gramophone stylus (remember those?) onto a record of a piano concerto just before the climax of the cadenza, so the piano bursts in, fortissimo.
-Then I thought of piano and brass, which inevitably triggered thoughts of Xenakis’s extraordinary Eonta — although my piece, equally inevitably, turned out to be very different from that.
+The idea I had for the opening was of cutting into a recording of a piano concerto just before the climax of the cadenza.
+Then I thought of piano and brass, which inevitably triggered thoughts of Xenakis’s wonderful Eonta — although my piece, equally inevitably, turned out to be very different from that.
 This naturally, given my previous association, led on to the idea of writing something for the Grimethorpe Colliery Band with solo piano, which Elgar Howarth encouraged me to do.

 Conceptually, Double Entendre is very simple.
-Leaving out the percussion — which this piece does — the standard brass band can be divided into two identical ten-piece groups (4 cornets and 1 each of tenor horn, baritone horn, euphonium, tenor trombone, E flat bass and BB flat bass), leaving just four instruments over (soprano cornet, flugelhorn, bass trombone and the third tenor horn).
-The two larger groups are to be placed as far apart as possible, with the small group gathered round the piano, which has the lid removed, in the centre (at certain points, members of this group are instructed to blow into the piano).
+Leaving out the percussion — which this piece does — the standard brass band can be divided into two identical ten-piece groups (4 B flat cornets and 1 each of tenor horn, baritone horn, euphonium, tenor trombone, E flat tuba and BB flat tuba), leaving just four instruments over (soprano cornet, flugelhorn, bass trombone and the third tenor horn).
+The two larger groups are to be placed as far apart as possible, with the small group gathered round the piano, which has the lid removed, in the centre (at certain points, members of this group are instructed to blow into the piano — not the tenor horn!).
 The band is described as ‘stereophonic’ because the sound is made to move between the side groups by means of dynamics, with less emphasis on antiphony (although there is some of that too).

 The best performance this piece has had — mainly because the students had six months to rehearse it — was the première (see below), the recording of which was lost.
 The Visions of Paradise performance was somewhat ill-fated, as part of the band’s rehearsals in Yorkshire were cancelled due to snow, so the results were less than perfect (it was after this performance that Elgar Howarth urged me to ‘write some minims!’).